genFD/code-journey-intro/notes/02-language-mastery/JS/01-fundamentals/1-fundamentals.md

 const greeting = () => console.log('Hello World')
 ```

-## Conditionals
+### Conditionals

-- The general purpose of a conditional statement is to evaluate code as either true or false
+The general purpose of a conditional statement is to evaluate code as either true or false.

 - There are three logical operators: